la2050/archive/_projects/2015/t4t-orgs-reimagined-resource-center-steam-labs.md

   objects.
 project_image: 'https://img.youtube.com/vi/1GUzOIci_7Q/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/1GUzOIci_7Q'
-'In one to three sentences, please describe your proposal.': >- We want to build STEAM Labs in 20 Title 1 Schools in Los Angeles.
-LAUSD has among the highest concentration of low-income students in the state, with more than 80% living at or below the poverty line.
-This translates into nearly 400 high-poverty campuses where all students automatically qualify for subsidized lunches.
-There is little room in the school budget for a Makers Space.
-We want to teach these students to invent out of ReImagined Resources or found objects.
 Where will you be working?:
   - County of Los Angeles
   - Title 1 Schools in LA County.